Foz Allan

-Foz Allan is a British producer and screenwriter.
+Foz Allan is a British producer and screenwriter, founder of Brycoed, a production company.

 Career

-He trained as an actor at Rose Bruford College of Speech and Drama.
+Allan trained as an actor at Rose Bruford College of Speech and Drama.
 He began his career as an Associate Director at the Bristol Old Vic Theatre and a Radio Drama producer with productions for BBC Radio 4, Radio Wales and the BBC World Service while his career in television started in 1996 when he worked as an executive producer on Satellite City.
 He is known for his work as the creator of popular BBC drama Robin Hood, the first series of the CBBC show The Dumping Ground, and more recently Sky Atlantic's Riviera.
-He was the executive producer of the 2022 Netflix series Treason (TV series).
+He was the executive producer of the 2022 Netflix series Treason.

-Allan founded his own production company, Brycoed.